ytanimura/yotabaito-2.0/texts/mathematics/mathematics.md

 ## Subjects

-### Algebraic approach for Duflo's polynomial conjecture
+### Algebraic approach for Duflo's polynomial conjecture (Doctoral theme)

 The Laplacian is invariant to isometric transforms. his property holds not only in the Euclidian space, but also in general Riemannian manifolds.
 Our interest is the generalization of this property: how many differential operators are invariant to isometric transforms?

 In my doctoral thesis, we consider Duflo's polynomial conjecture, algebraic abstraction of the above question, by pure-alogebraic approach.

-### Deformation problem of Clifford-Klein forms with nilpotent translation groups
+### Deformation problem of Clifford-Klein forms with nilpotent translation groups (Master's theme)

 Two figures in the Euclidean plane are congruent if one of them is shifted to the other by the three kinds of transforms: the translations, the rotations, and the reflections.
 In other words, the geometry of the Euclidean space is defined by the symmetry caused by a collection of all such transforms.